-Since then he has notched up over 80 activities around the world, ranging from adventure racing to zorbing, and set almost 20 world firsts in activities ranging from open-water swimming to stand up paddle-boarding.
+Since then he has notched up almost 150 activities and challenges around the world, ranging from adventure racing to zorbing, and set over 25 world firsts in activities ranging from open-water swimming to stand up paddle-boarding.

 Here are the latest videos featuring Dean’s adventures: Click here to go to the channel

-Having taken on over 80 challenges around the world and set almost 20 world firsts, Dean has a large repertoire to draw upon.
+Having taken on almost 100 challenges around the world and set over 25 world firsts, Dean has a large repertoire to draw upon.
 Whether it be talking about becoming the first person to abseil the UK’s highest waterfall, or swim the UK’s highest loch, or being the first registered blind person to stand up paddle-board from the Scilly Isles to Cornwall, or bungee jump from a helicopter, Dean has many experiences to share.